shedskin/shedskin/doc/README.rst

     make

-For the executable file to execute properly under Windows, note that ``gc.dll`` and ``libpcre-0.dll`` (located in the Shed Skin working directory) must be located somewhere in the Windows path.
+For the executable file to execute properly under Windows, note that ``gc.dll`` and ``libpcre-0.dll`` (located in the **Shed Skin** working directory) must be located somewhere in the Windows path.
 This happens automatically when running ``init.bat``.

-As Shed Skin is still an *experimental* project and contains bugs, it is recommended that you test and debug programs thoroughly with the regular Python interpreter (**CPython**), before compiling them with **Shed Skin**.
+As **Shed Skin** is still an *experimental* project and contains bugs, it is recommended that you test and debug programs thoroughly with the regular Python interpreter (**CPython**), before compiling them with **Shed Skin**.
 Discrepancies between **CPython** and **Shed Skin** versions should be reported as possible bugs to ``mark.dufour@gmail.com``.

 .. _Compiling an Extension Module:

 Compiling an Extension Module
 -----------------------------

-The ability to build extension modules is useful since it permits the use of standard, unrestricted Python code (including all libraries and the use of any standard Python programming techniques, including dynamic typing) in the main program, while still allowing the speedup of compiling the speed-critical parts by **Shed Skin**.
+The ability to build extension modules is useful since it permits the use of standard, unrestricted Python code (including all libraries and the use of any standard Python programming techniques, including dynamic typing) in the main program, while still allowing the speedup of compiling the speed-critical parts with **Shed Skin**.

 **Simple Example**